githedgehog/docs/docs/vlab/demo.md

 rtt min/avg/max/mdev = 4.489/5.529/6.656/0.886 ms
 ```

-If you will delete VPC peering using command following command and wait for the agent to apply configuration on the
+If you delete the VPC peering with `kubectl delete` applied to the relevant object and wait for the agent to apply the
-switches, you will see that connectivity will be lost again:
+configuration on the switches, you can observe that connectivity is lost again:

 ```console
 core@control-1 ~ $ kubectl delete vpcpeering/vpc-1--vpc-2